 For us, the second part of April was just right, with perfect temperatures, affordable prices, and the towns being not so crowded.

-My complete guide to Cinque Terre // Where to stay in Cinque Terre
+My Cinque Terre Itinerary // Where to stay in Cinque Terre

 To be honest I wouldn’t know which town would be best to stay in and that is because all of them are lovely!
 But let’s take them one by one and let me tell you a little bit about each and my impressions, and I’ll let you be the one to choose the perfect town where to stay in Cinque Terre.